Gymnasts repeat calls to sport minister for investigation into toxic culture of abuse

 “It's been really hard to swallow.
 I didn't sleep for days after (the allegations) came out, because we had already been saying to the sport minister gymnastics needs a true independent investigation that meets judicial standards,” Spadafora said.
 “And I still to this day wonder could that have been prevented if an investigation had been started?”

-In Wednesday's letter, Gymnasts for Change referenced their June 22 letter to the sport minister and others that went unanswered.
-That letter detailed numerous examples of abuse including child rape by coaches, sexualized touching during stretching, sexual grooming in the guise of coaching, including gymnasts being required to kiss their coaches on the lips as a show of "respect," regular weighing and shaming of children as young as eight plus the provision of diet pills and laxatives, public berating of children as "fat, stupid and ugly," and forcing children to train on significant injuries including broken bones and muscle tears.
+Gymnasts for Change wrote an open letter to the sport minister on June 22 that detailed numerous examples of abuse including child rape by coaches, sexualized touching during stretching, sexual grooming in the guise of coaching, including gymnasts being required to kiss their coaches on the lips as a show of “respect,” regular weighing and shaming of children as young as eight plus the provision of diet pills and laxatives, public berating of children as “fat, stupid and ugly,” and forcing children to train on significant injuries including broken bones and muscle tears.

 “Any of these examples should warrant the most urgent action from the Canadian government,” the letter said.
 “We are deeply disappointed that these examples did not spur action.
 As we have informed your office, these examples are not historical, and abuse continues in gyms all across this country today.”